 - Tour guide

 - Pre and post night accommodation- unless booking the 'pre and post night' option

 30 or 32 nights’ accommodation are included (depending on whether you select the ‘Southeast Asia Experience with pre/post nights’ option when booking).
-You’ll stay in a variety of different accommodation throughout your trip, each having been selected with location, comfort, and convenience in mind.
-The majority of places you stay at will be based on shared accommodation with a maximum of 12 people sharing a mixed-sex dorm.
-Some nights will be spent travelling via sleeper trains and night buses to make the most of your trip.
-You’ll even get to spend the night in a hammock under the stars on a deserted island in Cambodia.
+You’ll stay in a variety of simple accommodation throughout your trip.
+The majority of places you stay at will be based on shared dorm-style mixed-sex accommodation with between 6 and 12 people per room.
+Some nights will be spent on sleeper trains and night buses.
+You’ll also get to spend the night in a hammock under the stars on a deserted beach in Cambodia (weather dependent).

 14 breakfasts, 7 lunches and 5 dinners are included.
 You’ll need to buy the rest of your meals yourself.
 It’s a great opportunity for you to try a range of different food in each country, and there will be lots of places and types of food to choose from.
 You can always ask your tour guide for recommendations.